dguo/dannyguo.com/src/pages/blog/the-power-of-the-link.md

 helpful.

 In my blog posts, I link most proper nouns, at least the first time that they appear.
-And I try to make the links as useful as possible.
+I think about what target would be most useful.
 I tend to use [Wikipedia](https://www.wikipedia.org/) articles, since Wikipedia provides great overviews, and I also trust Wikipedia links to not suffer from [link rot](https://en.wikipedia.org/wiki/Link_rot).